 - Once you know which flight you are in, you will know how early you need to start warming up.
 Be respectful of those competing before you so that they get their time in the warm-up area to get ready first.

 - The meet! – Contests do have an established that can be confusing initially.
 Often there can be multiple platforms, flights, and even sessions; know when and where you are lifting.
-The 2015 WI USAPL State Open will have one session with four platforms, and multiple flights on each platform.
+For example the 2015 WI USA Powerlifting State Open had one session with four platforms, and multiple flights on each platform.
 In the example of a three lift meet, the lifting order is squat, then bench and then deadlift.
 Some think the deadlift is the most exciting part as you may be trying to beat someone on the last ‘pull’.

 - All lifters on a given platform in the first flight will do their opener squat from the lightest opener to the heaviest, in that flight; then everyone in the first flight will do their second attempt squat, again from lightest to heaviest, and finally their third squat.